Support Network

 For older children, consider that they may feel guilty for spending time away at home; for example, if they are out with friends after school or moving to college or university.
 Reassure your older child or teenager that you want what’s best for them and ensure that their own needs are being met – particularly if they are helping out more around the house.

-Speaking to children - cardiac lauren
+Speaking to children - Cardiac Lauren

 Some children and even adults lash out when they hear upsetting news.
 Try to be patient with this, and let them know that you are here for them if they are ready to engage with you calmly again.
 Lashing out often occurs when a person takes a longer time to process negative news; it is upsetting for you, but time usually changes their perspective.
 Also, consider letting your child’s school know about your diagnosis.
 Most schools have support systems, or at least your child will be on a teacher or pastoral worker’s ‘radar’.